deniskyashif/blog/content/posts/closure-of-operations.md

 var a2 = a1.Deposit(new Money(50, "USD"))
 ```

-At this point, we can no longer tell which account instance represents the real entity. `a1` and `a2` share the same identity but have different state.
-When an entity is tracked by an ORM such as Entity Framework, creating additional instances breaks change tracking and can lead to subtle, hard-to-diagnose bugs.
+At this point, we can no longer tell which account instance represents the real entity. `a1` and `a2` share the same identity but have different states.
+When an entity is tracked by an ORM such as Entity Framework, creating additional instances breaks the change tracking and can lead to subtle, hard-to-diagnose bugs.

 > Entities represent "things that happen over time", not things that we compute with.

 The correct design is to compose entities from value objects that are closed under their operations.
-In this example, `Account` is the entity and `Money` is the value object. `Money` encapsulates the domain invariants and remains closed under addition, while `Account` governs and orchestrates state transitions.
+In this example, `Account` is the entity and `Money` is the value object. `Money` encapsulates the domain invariants and remains closed under addition, while `Account` governs the state and orchestrates its transitions.

 ### Closure using Abstract Types